Want to report graffiti on public (city-owned) property?

 Consider filing a police report by phoning 503-629-0111.
 Once the report is complete, you can remove the graffiti with our helpful tips and tricks - read below!

 Graffiti is a nuisance and an eyesore.
-It can affect your business, home property values and the overall livability of your neighborhood.
+It can affect your business and home property values.

 Here are few helpful hints and resources to assist you in reclaiming your property from would-be vandals:

 - GET ON IT!
 The sooner you get to it, the easier it will be.
 Most paints take several hours and sometimes a few days to dry completely.
 Cold, humid weather can slow this process further.
 This is great news for you!
 We recommend immediate action.

 - START SIMPLE!
 Sometimes, our first instinct is to go for the heavy duty option first, but this isn’t always the best choice.
 Sometimes (especially if you clean it immediately), you can remove graffiti with just soap, hot water and a little elbow grease.
 Not only is this better for your health and the environment, but it can also help prevent damage to the surface under the graffiti.
 Start with the light stuff, and then step it up as needed.

 - STAY SMART!
 If the stubborn tag still won’t go away and you decide to up the ante by using a cleaning agent, it’s important that you choose the right product and use it properly.
 Many people opt for citrus-based cleaners because they are less harmful to humans, pets and the environment, but you should always continue to exercise caution; these products can still be dangerous if ingested or introduced to the eyes.
 This warning goes double if you decide to use a chemical solvent.
 Make sure you wear protective clothing (i.e. gloves, safety glasses, appropriate clothing) and, as with all chemical products, READ AND FOLLOW THE LABEL!
 And finally, make sure you test all cleaning products in an inconspicuous place to be sure it won’t damage the underlying surface.